SahusBhandary/SocraticDialogueAI/README.md

 ## How It Works

+Each message triggers a **multi-agent debate** across three models before a response is shown:

-1. User sends a message from the frontend.
+1. User sends a message from the frontend along with the full conversation history.
-2. The full conversation history is sent to the FastAPI backend with each request.
-3. spaCy lemmatizes and lowercases user input before it reaches the LLM.
+2. spaCy lemmatizes and lowercases user input before it reaches any LLM.
-4. GPT-4o responds using a Socratic system prompt.
-It never answers directly.
+3. GPT-4o, Claude, and Gemini are called **in parallel** — each independently proposes a Socratic question.
+4. GPT-4o **synthesizes** the best elements of all three proposals into one final response.
-5. The response is returned and displayed in the chat UI.
+5. The synthesized question is returned to the frontend.
+6. Each assistant message shows a **"Multi-agent debate"** toggle that reveals what each model proposed.

+If any individual model fails (rate limit, bad key, etc.), the debate continues with the remaining models.
+If all three fail, it falls back to a direct GPT-4o call.

-The backend is fully stateless, no server-side session storage.
+The backend is fully stateless — no server-side session storage.

 ---